|Content:||250 assays per kit|

 |Method recognition:||Used and accepted in food analysis|

-The Sucrose/D-Glucose test kit is suitable for the measurement and analysis of sucrose and D-glucose in fruit juice, beverages, honey and food products.
+The Sucrose/D-Glucose assay kit is suitable for the measurement of sucrose and D-glucose in fruit juice, beverages, honey and food products.

 Browse all of our monosaccharide and disaccharide assay kits.

 - All reagents stable for > 12 months after preparation

 - Mega-Calc™ software tool is available from our website for hassle-free raw data processing

 Megazyme “advanced” wine test kits general characteristics and validation.

 Charnock, S. J., McCleary, B. V., Daverede, C. & Gallant, P. (2006).
 Reveue des Oenologues, 120, 1-5.